teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 100
 - **Required Level**: 5
 - **Rarity**: Common
+- **VR Equipping Mechanics**: Slide arms through the sleeves and pull the armor over the torso.
 - **Description**: Lightweight armor providing basic protection, ideal for beginners.
+In VR, the equipping process emphasizes ease of use and quick mobility.

 ---